open-cluster-management/placement/README.md

 ## Getting started

-run `make build` to build the binary
+Run `make build` to build the binary

 - Check the [Security guide](SECURITY.md) if you need to report a security issue.